 Laserfiche Quick Fields Agent allows an administrator to automate Laserfiche Quick Fields sessions and run them on a variety of schedules.
 When configured to run on a schedule, no manual processing is required.
 Quick Fields Agent is useful for processing document during off hours.

 The Laserfiche app for iOS, Android and Windows simplifies capturing information in the field or on-the-go.
 The app makes it easy to take a photo with the camera on a mobile device and upload it to the repository along with metadata.
 It is also possible to save the exact location coordinates of the photo as a field in the metadata.

 The Laserfiche app also allows users to submit electronic forms (see the Laserfiche Forms section below).
 Forms can be filled out while the user is offline and submitted when he gets back into network range.

 All of the methods described above deal with capturing existing documents into Laserfiche.
-Laserfiche Forms allows for the capture of unstructured data through an electronic form.
+Laserfiche Forms, known as business processes in Laserfiche Cloud, allows for the capture of unstructured data through an electronic form.

 In addition to filling out the form fields, users can also attach documents to the form.
 Forms can be saved in the repository as TIFF or PDF files with appropriate metadata.
 The attachments that are submitted with a form can also be archived in their current format.